dlange98/XamarinAppCenterDemo/MOBILE_DEV_OPS.md

 ### Running the tests as part of the build.

 At this time you are not able to run unit tests as part of the automated build on App Center.
-However, the following is a post build script that runs the tests for the RefApp project:
+However, the following is a _post build_ script that runs the tests for the RefApp project during the build:

 ```
 #!/usr/bin/env bash